Women’s

 HPA Axis & Adrenals - The Connection to Overall Health & Menstrual Cycles

-- The anatomy and physiology of the body’s stress response system
+- Describe the anatomy and physiology of the body’s stress response system

-- Role of the adrenal glands in maintaining a healthy menstrual cycle and optimal fertility
+- Explain the role of the adrenal glands and the HPA axis in maintaining a healthy menstrual cycle and supporting fertility

-- The impact of HPA-axis dysfunction on the brain and nervous system
+- Understand how chronic stress and HPA axis dysfunction impact the brain and nervous system

-- Top diet, supplement, herbal recommendations for HPA axis regulation and healing
+- Understand the role of diet, supplements, and herbal support in HPA axis regulation and recovery

 Lecture 1: Anatomy and Physiology of the Adrenal System